MatthewKosloski/student-information-system/README.md

 ## About

 This CLI is written in Python and communicates with a remote MySQL database.
-It has a MVC architecure aided by a simple Router class that enables controllers to communicate with each other and display their views.
+It has a MVC architecure aided by a simple [Router](https://github.com/MatthewKosloski/student-information-system/blob/master/router.py) that enables controllers to communicate with each other and display their views.

 ## Usage